 And again, the smaller boat you have, the lesser the storage fee; the bigger boat you have, the higher the storage fee.

 What Will It Cost You Not Winterizing Your Boat

-The cost of not winterizing is much higher than what you need to pay if you decide to winterize your boat.
-Do not ask how much it costs to winterize a boat; ask the question, how much does it cost not to winterize your boat?
+Not winterizing costs are much higher than what you need to pay if you decide to winterize your boat.
+Do not ask how much it costs to winterize a boat; ask how much does it cost not to winterize your boat?

 As a responsible boat owner, winterizing your boat is the best decision you could ever make to take good care of your boat’s engine, batteries, and other sensitive parts.
 It’s an investment, after all, and not an expense because this will benefit you in the long run.

 - Crack on sensitive parts of the boat

 - A ruined engine because of frozen fluids expansion